thirumurthis/Learnings/K8s/operator/operator-sdk-framework.md

 $ make manifests
 ```

-- We are using latest version of the pacakges, so we update the `go.mod` file, looks like below.
+- This step is optional, I am using the latest kubernetes libraries that where available at the time of writing.
+These latest version of the pacakges is updated in the `go.mod` file and it looks like below.

 ```go
 go 1.19